 Don’t miss the Arches National Park Junior Ranger program for the kids.
 While you are picking up your Arches National Park trail map, kids can pick up a Junior Ranger handbook from the Arches National Park Visitor Center and complete a certain number of activities within the book (the number increases with the age of the child).

 The required Junior Ranger activities are age appropriate and will teach kids and parents alike some great things about Arches National Park.
-It also helps teach how to behave such that generations to come will be able to enjoy the park.
+It also helps teach how to behave such that generations to come will be able to enjoy the national park.

 Getting into Arches National Park